axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 pH and KH

 KH buffers pH.
 When KH drops, pH becomes unstable.
 An unstable pH stresses the axolotl and can slow the nitrogen cycle, which leads to ammonia accumulation.
-Monitoring KH is therefore an indirect way of monitoring pH stability and nitrogen cycle health.
+Monitoring KH is therefore an indirect way of monitoring pH stability and cycle health.
 If KH is trending downward between water changes, your water changes may not be frequent enough or your source water may be too soft.

 GH and gill function